 Everyone thought Quinerly would be an instant impact replacement of point guard Jalen Brunson, the National Player of the Year who led the Wildcats to the 2018 National Championship and went to the NBA.
 However, that was far from the case.

-For most of the last season in Big East play, the Hackensack, New Jersey native barely saw the floor and even had a controversial Instagram story midway through the 2018-19 campaign.
+For most of the 2018-19 season in Big East play, the Hackensack, New Jersey native barely saw the floor and even had a controversial Instagram story midway through his freshman campaign.

 Quinerly averaged just 3.2 points and only 9.1 minutes per game in 25 games and transferred following the season.

-It didn’t take long for Jahvon Quinerly to find a new home with the Crimson Tide in Tuscaloosa to play for newly-hired head coach Nate Oats.
+It didn't take long for Jahvon Quinerly to find a new home with the Crimson Tide in Tuscaloosa to play for newly-hired head coach Nate Oats in 2019.

 The hope was for Quinerly to play right away for Alabama basketball and was originally denied in October.
-Then, the NCAA denied the point guard’s appeal for a waiver for immediate eligibility this year in November and must sit out the entire 2019-20 season.
+Then, the NCAA denied the point guard's appeal for a waiver for immediate eligibility in November 2019 and he sat out the entire 2019-20 season.